Stars1233/ScienceBoard/README.md

     pip install -r requirements.txt
     ```

-3. We recommend you to change evaluating process in main.py directly with some sensitive information stored in environment variables.
+3. We recommend you to change evaluating process in `main.py` directly with some sensitive information hidden in environment variables.

-### ENV Config
+### Env Config
-1. General
+#### As a Functionality

+- `DEBUG_ERR_FACT`: insert a breakpoint when eval exception occur if set

+#### As a Storage Location for Sensitive Info
+1. Used in our template of `main.py`:
     - `VM_PATH`: path to vmware .vmx file
     - `HTTPX_PROXY`: proxy URL; avoid clashes with HTTP_PROXY and HTTPS_PROXY
-    - `DEBUG_ERR_FACT`: insert a breakpoint when eval exception occur
-2. Models
     - `OPENAI_API_KEY`: API key for OpenAI GPT
     - `GOOGLE_API_KEY`: API key for Google Gemini
     - `ANTHROPIC_API_KEY`: API key for Anthropic Claude